gabrielsoltz/metahub/README.md

 MetaHub also focuses on ownership detection.
 It can determine the owner of the affected resource in various ways.
 This information can be used to automatically assign a security finding to the correct owner, escalate it, or make decisions based on this information.

 An automated way to determine the owner of a resource is critical for security teams.
 It allows them to focus on the most critical issues and escalate them to the right people in automated workflows.
-But this is only viable if you have a reliable way to define the impact of a finding, which is why MetaHub also focuses on impact.
+But automating workflows this way, it is only viable if you have a reliable way to define the impact of a finding, which is why MetaHub also focuses on impact.

 # Impact